AdobeDocs/commerce-testing/src/pages/functional-testing-framework/configuration.md

 ### SELENIUM_CLOSE_ALL_SESSIONS

-Forces MFTF to close all Selenium sessions after running a suite.
+Forces the Functional Testing Framework to close all Selenium sessions after running a suite.

-Use this if you're having issues with sessions hanging in an MFTF suite.
+Use this if you're having issues with sessions hanging in a Functional Testing Framework suite.

 ```conf
 SELENIUM_CLOSE_ALL_SESSIONS=true